kanisonpoon/JavaPlayer/README.md

 # JavaPlayer
 Allows the connection of Minecraft: JE clients to PocketMine servers.
 Made for PM4
+# This plugin is not yet ready!
+Feel free to improve code and contribute!
 # MCJE VER: 1.16.5
 ## Need implemented